Report Oct. 24, 2018

-Board members select an independent director to serve as the presiding director, with the expectation that person will serve for a minimum of two years.
-The presiding director serves as a liaison of the chairman and president, and reviews in advance the schedule and agenda for all board meetings, in consultation with the chairman, as well as other materials distributed to the directors.
-At this time, the board believes the interests of shareholders are best served through a leadership model that combines the roles of chairman of the board and chief executive officer.
+To help ensure our board leadership reflects the interests of our shareholders, board members select an independent director to serve as the presiding director, with the expectation that this person will serve for a minimum of two years.
+The presiding director serves as a liaison of the chairman and reviews in advance the schedule and agenda for all board meetings, in consultation with the chairman, as well as other materials distributed to the directors.
+The board currently believes the interests of shareholders are best served through a leadership model that combines the roles of chairman of the board and chief executive officer.

 Performance and initiatives

-At year-end 2016, 11 of 13 directors, including the presiding director and all members of the audit, compensation, public issues and contributions, and board affairs committees, were independent as defined by New York Stock Exchange guidelines.
-In 2016, the board met 12 times.
-Independent leadership is also supported by the presiding director, a non-employee director who, in consultation with the chairman, reviews board agendas and materials to be distributed to directors before board meetings, among other responsibilities.
+At year-end 2017, nine of 10 directors, including the presiding director and all members of the audit, compensation, public issues and contributions, and board affairs committees, were independent as defined by New York Stock Exchange guidelines.
+In 2017, the board met 11 times.

 Board selection process

-We value the diversity of the board in regard to gender, race, geography, experience and fields of expertise.
-We believe maintaining this diversity is critical to our success in a globalized market.
-The board affairs committee recommends board of director candidates in accordance with the Guidelines for the Selection of Non-Employee Directors, which are published on our company website and reviewed regularly by the board, and diversity is a key consideration.
+Maintaining a board of directors whose members are diverse in gender, race, work and life experiences, geography and fields of expertise is critical to our success in a globalized market.
+The board affairs committee recommends board of director candidates in accordance with the Guidelines for the Selection of Non-Employee Directors, which is reviewed regularly by the board.
+Diversity is a key consideration.

-Supported by an independent executive search firm, the board affairs committee looks for highly qualified non-employee candidates with demonstrated leadership, competency and a commitment to represent the interests of all shareholders.
+The board affairs committee, supported by an independent executive search firm, looks for highly qualified non-employee candidates with demonstrated leadership, competency and a commitment to represent the interests of all shareholders.
 Other desirable qualities include:

-- Experience as the CEO or senior executive of a significant company or organization with responsibilities for global operations;
+- Experience and demonstrated expertise in managing large, relatively complex organizations, such as that of chief executive officers or senior executives of a significant company or organization, with responsibilities for global operations;

-- Experience on one or more boards of significant public organizations or nongovernmental organizations (NGOs); and
+- Experience on one or more boards of significant public organizations or nongovernmental organizations;

-- Expertise resulting from significant professional or academically based scientific or research activities.
+- Expertise resulting from significant professional or academically-based scientific or research activities; and